zhumingcheng697/BackstopJS-Test/README.md

 - `auto run` - Start running `test` on parsed testing scenarios automatically.

 - `approve all` - Start running `approve` on parsed testing scenarios automatically.

+- `combine reports` - Generate an html report by combining results of all previously failed tests.

 - `show list` - See a list of all the parsed testing scenarios.